Affiliate links on Android Authority may earn us a commission. Learn more.

 How large your group is will highly influence your decision in the Zoom vs Google Hangouts dilemma.
 Classic Hangouts is a free service, mostly created for casual conversations between friends and family.
 With that in mind, we aren’t surprised to see the participant limit set to 25 people.

 These numbers pale in comparison to Zoom’s 100 person limit for free accounts.
 And paying up can get that number up to a whopping 1,000.
 Again, these services are made with different types of users in mind.

 We already have way too many user names and passwords to deal with, so it’s understandable to want to avoid creating yet another account for your video meetings.

-Good news is Zoom doesn’t require meeting attendants to create an account.
-The host can create a link, which can be accessed by anyone with an internet browser.
+The good news is Zoom doesn’t require meeting attendants to create an account.
+The host can create a link, which anyone with an internet browser can access.
 Once in the call, users can enjoy the full set of features Zoom has to offer.

 A Hangouts video call URL can also be created, but anyone joining through it will need a Google account to enter.
 Most people probably already have a Google account, but Zoom’s versatility is nice to have.

 Zoom is a full-featured, professional-grade video calling and conferencing service made for serious use.
 It has an ample set of features, including screen sharing, whiteboarding, annotations, file sharing, joining via call, meeting recording, cloud storing, breakout sessions, hand raising, and much more.

 On the other hand, Google Hangouts offers a bare-bones experience with no bells and whistles.
 In fact, there isn’t much you can do once you join or create a Hangouts video call.
 You can do things like flip the camera, mute yourself, turn off the camera, and invite others.
 That’s about it!

 Zoom vs Google Hangouts: Compatibility